John Graham, 1st Viscount Dundee: Military service in Scotland

-He later wrote to the Earl of Linlithgow that the Covenanters: "resolved a generall engadgment, and immediately advanced with there foot, the horse folowing: they came throght the lotche ... they recaived our fyr, and advanced to shok: the first they gave us broght down the Coronet Mr Crafford and Captain Bleith, besides that with a pitchfork they made such an opening in my rone horse's belly, that his guts hung out half an elle, and yet he caryed me aff an myl: which so discoraged our men, that they sustained not the shok, but fell into disorder".
+He later wrote to the Earl of Linlithgow that the Covenanters: "resolved a generall engadgment, and immediately advanced with there foot, the horse following: they came throght the lotche ... they recaived our fyr, and advanced to shok: the first they gave us broght down the Coronet Mr Crafford and Captain Bleith, besides that with a pitchfork they made such an opening in my rone horse's belly, that his guts hung out half an elle, and yet he caryed me aff an myl: which so discouraged our men, that they sustained not the shok, but fell into disorder".

 Claverhouse returned to Glasgow, which the Covenanters briefly besieged but could not take without artillery.
 On 3 June, Claverhouse and his troops headed for Stirling Castle, the strongest fort in Scotland to await the arrival of reinforcements under Monmouth, which included the militia and two regiments of dragoons.
 He escaped censure for Drumclog but was made subordinate to Monmouth; on 22 June, the sides met again at the Battle of Bothwell Brig and this time the Covenanters were routed.

 Nearly 1200 Covenanter prisoners were held at Greyfriars Kirkyard in Edinburgh; Claverhouse was dispatched to London to protest against Monmouth's alleged leniency towards them.
 This began his close relationship with James, who in 1680 awarded him the barony of Freuch in Galloway.

 In January 1681, he was appointed to the sheriffships of Wigtown, Dumfries, Kirkcudbright and Annandale.
 In December 1682, he was appointed colonel of a new regiment to be raised in Scotland.
 He had still greater honours in view.
 In January 1683, the case of the Earl of Lauderdale was debated in the House of Lords.
 Lauderdale was proprietor of the lands and lordship of Dundee and Dudhope, and the decree of the Lords against him was issued in March 1683 for the sum of 72,000 pounds.
 Claverhouse succeeded in having the Castle of Dudhope (part of the property of the defaulter) and Lauderdale's title of Constable of Dundee transferred to him by royal grant in 1684.
 In May 1683, he was nominated to the Privy Council of Scotland.